Equestrian statue of Andrew Jackson (Washington, D.C.): History

+On July 2, 2020, the DOJ charged a fifth man, Jason Charter, with having unsuccessfully attempted to topple the statue on June 22.
+The DOJ alleged that Charter was seen on video climbing up onto the statue and affixing a rope that was then used to try to pull down the statue after participating in the destruction of the 1901 Albert Pike Memorial statue near Washington's Judiciary Square a few days earlier.
+In 2022, Charter was sentenced as part of a plea bargain to three years probation, 60 days home detention, $2600 of restitution, mental health treatment, and a drug evaluation, for his role in the incident.

 The statute was vandalized with the words "Expect Us" on Columbus Day, Monday, October 11, 2021.
 Protestors had been chanting "respect us or expect us" in response to protesting against the Line 3 pipeline in Minnesota that runs through lands owned by American Indian tribes who were concerned that the pipeline could spill and ruin the land they use to farm.

 Other castings

 Mills made two other castings of the statue.
 One was dedicated in February 1856 at Jackson Square in New Orleans, Louisiana.